Karmpatel960/django-temp/mysite/EC2_DEPLOYMENT.md

 5. Enable encryption for data at rest and in transit
 6. Regularly backup your database and configuration
 7. Enable IMDSv2 on your EC2 instances for enhanced security

-## Scaling and High Availability

-For production workloads requiring high availability, consider:

-1. Using AWS RDS instead of the containerized PostgreSQL
-2. Setting up an Auto Scaling Group with multiple EC2 instances
-3. Using an Application Load Balancer in front of your EC2 instances
-4. Using ElastiCache for session storage
-5. Migrating to ECS or EKS for container orchestration

 ## Troubleshooting